Infisical/secrets-action/README.md

   contents: read
 ```

+### Universal Auth

+- Configure a machine identity to have an auth method of "Universal Auth".
+- Get the machine identity's `client_id` and `client_secret` and store them as Github secrets (recommended) or environment variables.
+- Set the `client-id` and `client-secret` input parameters.

 ## Usage

 With this action, you can use your Infisical secrets in two ways: as environment variables or as a file.